Stunt Offer Sardinia: 15-day tour Sardinia

 Dimora di Campagna Pessighette is a nice rural address a short distance from the sea and the historic town of Bosa.
-The stay includes breakfast as standard, but during the summer season you can also enjoy a seat in the restaurant where Sardinian specialties are served.
-In short: a great mix between a B&B and an agriturismo!
+The accommodation offers a stay including breakfast and you can relax in the garden with swimming pool.

 Lu Hotel Carbonia

 Lu Hotel is a very well-maintained 4-star hotel in the provincial capital Carbonia, in the southwest of Sardinia.
 The location of the hotel is not very exciting, but it is a perfect base for a day trip to, for example, Cagliari, Sant'Antioco, Isola di San Pietro or simply touring along the unknown southwest coast.
 The rooms at the Lu Hotel Carbonia are spacious, stylishly decorated and air-conditioned.
 There is a swimming pool in the property's garden and the hotel offers a good restaurant and a SPA.
 Great value for money and certainly a nice option as a stage during a tour of Sardinia by car or motorcycle.

 Hotel Il Vecchio Mulino is located in Arbatax, on the east coast of Sardinia.
 The small 3-star hotel is located 600 meters from the sea and 2 kilometers from the center.
 In the area you will find numerous beaches and beautiful bays, but also beautiful nature reserves.
 In short, a wonderful destination for a varied stay on the island!